hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 grep "cougar" animal_observations.txt | wc -l
 ```

 There seemed to be more instances of cougar though.
-4 seems low compared to what I saw when glancing at the document.
+Four seems low compared to what we saw when glancing at the document.
 If we look at the document again, we can see that the park ranger from Glacier National Park cannot spell and put "couger" instead of "cougar".
-Come on man!

 Replacing those will be a bit hard with `grep` but we can use `sed` instead!